Gov. Bill Walker’s shakeup of the Alaska Board of Fisheries is off to a rough start.

 Maw had unexpectedly withdrawn his name from consideration for the board on Feb.
 20 following scrutiny from the media and legislature, despite favorable public support and desirable credentials for Walker’s desired scientific fisheries management.

 Maw’s resignation came just before his confirmation hearing’s conclusion.
-On Friday morning, the day his Senate confirmation hearing was scheduled to resume and aspects of his former employment brought before the Ethics Committee, Maw had a quiet conversation with someone in the governor’s office, according to Board and Commissions director Karen Gillis.
+On the morning of Feb.
+20, the day his Senate confirmation hearing was scheduled to resume and aspects of his former employment brought before the Ethics Committee, Maw had a quiet conversation with someone in the governor’s office, according to Board and Commissions director Karen Gillis.

 By the end of the conversation, Maw tendered a letter of withdrawal from confirmation consideration.
 The letter gave no reason for the withdrawal.